epsil/lastpy/README.md

 Miscellaneous
 -------------

-To leverage the Last.fm XML [API](http://www.last.fm/api), a free API key must be pasted into the beginning of the script:
+To leverage Last.fm's free XML [API](http://www.last.fm/api), an API key must be pasted into the beginning of the script:

     API = ''    # insert key here